 Robotic milling enables the production of extremely complex 3D geometries beyond the limitations of standard 5-axis CNC milling.
 Objects in sizes up to 24 meters can be manufactured in a wide variety of materials, including EPS, PUR, foam materials, wood, and aluminum.

 We are prepared to consult you to provide a unique solution for your project, and our technology makes it feasible even for small quantity production.

 Abrasive Wire Cutting

-The technology enables us to change the composite of the wire to accommodate for a variety of materials, i.e. marble and different types of foam.
-It enables high-speed manufacturing of ruled surface geometries, and in conjunction with our software solution, it represents a major step forward in increasing the efficiency of solid material machining.
+This approach enables high-speed manufacturing of ruled surface geometries.
+In conjunction with our software solution, it represents a major step forward in increasing the efficiency of solid material machining.